epiforecasts/scoringutils/README.md

   score %>%
   summarise_scores(by = c("model", "target_type", "scale")) %>%
   head()
-#> The following messages were produced when checking inputs:
-#> 1. 288 values for `predicted` are NA in the data provided and the corresponding rows were removed.
-This may indicate a problem if unexpected.
 #>                    model target_type   scale interval_score   dispersion
 #> 1: EuroCOVIDhub-baseline       Cases     log   1.169972e+00    0.4373146
 #> 2: EuroCOVIDhub-baseline       Cases natural   2.209046e+04 4102.5009443